Shawn Fain

 Shawn Fain (born October 30, 1968) is an American labor unionist who has served as president of the United Auto Workers (UAW) since March 2023.
-An electrician by trade, he worked at a Stellantis automotive parts plant in Kokomo, Indiana.
-He has been a UAW member since 1994, and is a member of the reform caucus, Unite All Workers for Democracy (UAWD).
+An electrician by trade, he worked at a Chrysler automotive parts plant in Kokomo, Indiana.
+He has been a UAW member since 1994, and was a member of the now-dissolved reform caucus, Unite All Workers for Democracy (UAWD).
 The first UAW president directly elected by union members, Fain was a central figure in the 2023 United Auto Workers strike.

-In 2023, Fain ran for the presidency of the union against incumbent Ray Curry, leading a slate named UAW Members United that focused on opposing corruption, concessions, and tiered pay structures.
-In the first election in which members of the union directly elected the president, Fain won the election by 477 votes and took office in March.
+In 2022, Fain ran for the presidency of the union against incumbent Ray Curry, leading a slate named UAW Members United that focused on opposing corruption, concessions, and tiered pay structures.
+In the first election in which members of the union directly elected the president, 2022–23 United Auto Workers international union election, Fain won the election by a narrow margin and took office in March.

 In office, he advocates a more aggressive negotiating style, more member participation, and for the union to actively support politicians who share the union's agenda.
 Fain's relative labor militancy and bargaining style contributed to the UAW's decision to authorize the 2023 United Auto Workers strike.
 The strike resulted in wage increases, cost of living adjustments, and the elimination of the tiered wage system.

 Fain spoke at the 2024 Democratic National Convention on August 19, 2024.